Use Code

 All three conditions share the same foundational principle that something happens in the body to interrupt the normal regulation of glucose and insulin.

-People with diabetes often need medications in addition to lifestyle changes to help manage their blood sugar.
+People with diabetes often need medications and lifestyle changes to help manage their blood sugar.
 However, people with impaired fasting glucose can still reverse progression.

 What’s the Connection Between Impaired Fasting Glucose and Insulin Resistance?